What is a retrograde pyelogram?

 - You'll be asked to lie face up on the X-ray table and place your legs in stirrups.

-- You may get a sedative or general anesthesia in the IV before putting the endoscope in.
+- You will get a sedative or general anesthesia in the IV before putting the endoscope in.

-- The radiologist will put an endoscope through the opening in your urethra and move it into the bladder.
-Once the endoscope is in place,the radiologist can look at the bladder.
+- Your healthcare provider will put an endoscope through the opening in your urethra and move it into the bladder.
+Once the endoscope is in place, the bladder can be imaged.
 A thin tube (catheter) may be put into one or both ureters.

-- The radiologist will inject the dye through the catheters.
+- Your healthcare provider will inject the dye through the catheters.

-- The radiologist will take a series of X-rays.
+- Your healthcare provider will take a series of X-rays.

-- When the X-rays are done, the radiologist will remove the catheter
+- When the X-rays are done, the healthcare provider will remove the catheter and endoscope.

 What happens after a retrograde pyelogram?